lawrennd/old_talks/_physics/includes/entropy-intro.md

 \newslide{}

 \notes{One ongoing characteristic of people who study probability and uncertainty is the confidence with which they hold opinions about it.
-Another leader of the Cavendish laboratory expressed his support of the second law of thermodynamics (which can be proven through the work of Gibbs/Boltzmann with ean emphatic statement at the beginning of his book.}
+Another leader of the Cavendish laboratory expressed his support of the second law of thermodynamics (which can be proven through the work of Gibbs/Boltzmann) with an emphatic statement at the beginning of his book.}

-\figure{\columns{\includejpg{\diagramsDir/physics/arthur-stanley-eddington}{}{}{left}}{\includepng{\diagramsDir/physics/natureofphysical00eddi_7}{}{}{right}}{49%}{49%}}{Eddington's book on the Nature of the Physical World [@Eddington:nature29]}{eddington-book}
+\figure{\columns{\includejpg{\diagramsDir/physics/arthur-stanley-eddington}{100%}{}{left}}{\includepng{\diagramsDir/physics/natureofphysical00eddi_7}{80%}{}{right}}{49%}{49%}}{Eddington's book on the Nature of the Physical World [@Eddington:nature29]}{eddington-book}

 \newslide{}

-\notes{The same Eddington is also unfortunately famous for dismissing the ideas of a young Chandrasekhar who had come to Cambridge to study in the Cavendish lab.
+\notes{The same Eddington is also famous for dismissing the ideas of a young Chandrasekhar who had come to Cambridge to study in the Cavendish lab.
 Chandrasekhar demonstrated the limit at which a star would collapse under its own weight to a singularity, but when he presented the work to Eddington, he was dismissive suggesting that there "must be some natural law that prevents this abomination from happening".}

 \figure{\columns{\includepng{\diagramsDir/physics/natureofphysical00eddi_100}{80%}{}{left}}{\includepng{\diagramsDir/physics/ChandraNobel}{100%}{}{right}}{49%}{49%}}{Chandrasekhar (1910-1995) derived the limit at which a star collapses in on itself.
 Eddington's confidence in the 2nd law may have been what drove him to dismiss Chandrasekhar's ideas, humiliating a young scientist who would later receive a Nobel prize for the work.}{physical-world-chandra}